jgm/djot/README.md

 Djot is a light markup syntax.
-It derives most of its features from [commonmark](https://spec.commonmark.org), but it fixes a few things that made commonmark's syntax complex and difficult to parse efficiently.
+It derives most of its features from [commonmark](https://spec.commonmark.org), but it fixes a few things that make commonmark's syntax complex and difficult to parse efficiently.
 It is also much fuller-featured than commonmark, with support for definition lists, footnotes, tables, several new kinds of inline formatting (insert, delete,